MrRedbloX/Weenize/doc/weez/README.md

 - Mandatory args:
     - creds: credentials for the service account.
     - detection_type: see all detection types at https://cloud.google.com/vision/docs/reference/rest/v1/Feature
-- Optional args:
-    - limit: integer to limit the number of images.
 - Output:
 ```
 {